thingsdb/ThingsDocs/v0/content/collection-api/mod_type/ren.md

 weight: 161
 ---

-Rename a property from an existing [Type](../../../data-types/type).
+Rename a property or method from an existing [Type](../../../data-types/type).

 ### Action